Business Voyages: Mental Maps, Scripts, Schemata and Tools for Discovering and Co-Constructing Your Own Business Worlds

 Because to be forewarned is to be forearmed.

-Despite what you may have been told about how wonderful it is to be a successful entrepreneur running your own small business is not easy.
+Despite what you may have been told about how wonderful it is to be a successful entrepreneur running your own small business, make no mistake, it's not easy.
 About forty percent of all new small businesses are discontinued after the first year.
 Only about twenty percent last ten years.

 Not everyone is cut out to be an entrepreneur.
 Business Voyages provides information and techniques that will enable you to better assess how your script fits the profile of the typical successful entrepreneur.